Rigidity of high dimensional graph manifolds: Lower algebraic K-theory

 10pt

-Waldhausen has established \cite{Wa1}, \cite{Wa2} (see also Bartels and L\"uck \cite{BL} and Connolly and Prassidis \cite{CP}) a Mayer-Vietoris type sequence for the functors $Wh_i$ of an amalgamation $\G=G_1*_H G_2$ (or of an amalgamation $\G=*_HG$).
+Waldhausen has established \cite{Wa1}, \cite{Wa2} (see also Bartels and L\"uck \cite{BL} and Connolly and Prassidis \cite{CP}) a Mayer-Vietoris type sequence for the functors $Wh_i$ of an amalgamation $\G=\G_1*_H \G_2$ (or of an amalgamation $\G=\G^\prime*_H$).
 Waldhausen's sequence requires an ``adjustment term'' to $Wh_i(\G)$, and takes the form:

-In the above sequence, the adjustment terms $Nil_i$ are called the {\it Waldhausen Nil-groups} associated to the amalgamation $G_1*_H G_2$.
+In the above sequence, the adjustment terms $Nil_i$ are called the {\it Waldhausen Nil-groups} associated to the amalgamation $\G_1*_H \G_2$.

-For our specific amalgamation, the inductive hypothesis ensures that the terms involving the $G_i$ all vanish.
-Since $H$ is free abelian, the terms involving $H$ also all vanish.
-Hence the Waldhausen long exact sequence gives us an isomorphism $Wh_i(\G) \cong Nil_i$ for $i\leq -1$.
+For our specific amalgamation, the inductive hypothesis ensures that the terms involving the $\G_i$ and the $H$ all vanish.
+Hence the Waldhausen long exact sequence gives us an isomorphism $Wh_i(\G) \cong Nil_i$ for $i\leq 1$.
 Now the Waldhausen Nil-groups for a general amalgamation are extremely difficult to compute.
-However, when the amalgamating subgroup $H$ has the property that its integral group ring $\mZ [H]$ is {\it regular coherent}, Waldhausen has shown that the Nil-groups all vanish (see \cite[Theorem 4]{Wa1}).
-Recall that a ring $R$ is said to be regular coherent provided every finitely generated $R$-module has a finite-length resolution by finitely generated projective $R$-modules.
-But it is an old result of Hall \cite{Ha} that the integral group ring of finitely generated free abelian groups are regular coherent.
+However, when the amalgamating subgroup $H$ has the property that its integral group ring $\mZ [H]$ is regular coherent, Waldhausen has shown that the Nil-groups all vanish (see \cite[Theorem 4]{Wa1}).
 This gives us $Wh_i(\G) \cong Nil_i =0$ for $i\leq 1$, concluding the inductive step in Case (1).
-In Case (2), we can apply an identical argument to the analogous long exact sequence for $\G =G *_H$:
+In Case (2), we can apply an identical argument to the analogous long exact sequence for $\G =\G^\prime *_H$: